Vay55/AI_Email_Assistant/README.md

 ## Conclusion

 This project demonstrates how LLMs can be integrated into structured systems to perform useful real-world tasks.
-By combining prompt engineering, rule-based logic, and multi-step workflows, the assistant goes beyond simple text generation to provide more intelligent and flexible functionality.
+By combining prompt engineering, rule-based logic, and multi-step workflows, the assistant surpasss simple text generation to provide more intelligent and flexible functionality.